dgalemb/PFONC/README.md

 # PFONC
-Codes and Algorithms for the Functional Programming class Codes et algoritimes faites pendant le cours de Programmation Fonctionnel
+Codes et algoritimes faites pendant le cours de Programmation Fonctionnel.

+Codes and Algorithms for the Functional Programming class.

+Commentaires en Français et Anglais.

 Commentaries will be made both in english and french.
-Commentaires en Français et Anglais.